KMS-Auto-Activator-Pro-Version/.github/profile/README.md

-# Activator KMS Auto Pro 2025
+# KMS Auto Activator Pro Version
 KMSAuto, a tool designed for activation, exists in different versions, each iteration enhancing its capabilities.
 For best performance, make certain to utilize the newest KMSAuto release readily available.
 Post-activation, a system restart is necessary.
 Usually, the whole operation, beginning to the conclusion, concludes within approximately three minutes.

 <img width="438" height="44" alt="3567" src="https://github.com/user-attachments/assets/5a185197-2e8b-47d9-9f78-a51d7b5fc05a" />